TanmayeeDeore/simon-says/Readme.md

 🎮 Simon Says Game
-A classic memory-enhancement game built with HTML5, CSS3, and Vanilla JavaScript.
+A classic memory-enhancement game built with HTML5, CSS3, and JavaScript.
 Test your memory by following an ever-increasing sequence of colors and sounds!

 🚀 How to Play
 Start the Game: Press any key on your keyboard to begin.